pillforge/documentation/source/Debugger_Guide.rst

 #.
 Jumper Header Between MSP and Global Bus
 #.
 Global Bus
 #.
 Power Board
+#.
+Debugging Pins
+#.
+Receptacle Adaptor

-When the Debugger Board is first used, there are a few steps that must be taken to properly configure the board:
+When the Development Board is first used, the EZ-FET (1) must be properly configured to program the board.

-There are three different possibilities for downloading an application to an MSP430 MCU:
+There are three different ways to download an application to an MSP430 MCU:

-- Using the MCU on the board (3),
+- Using the MCU on the board (3)
-- Using an MCU attached to the flexible band and connected to the board via the Flex Band Connector (5),
+- Using an MCU module attached to the flexible circuit and connected to the board via the Flexible Circuit Bus (5)
-- Using an MCU connected to slot 3 of the Global Bus (7).
+- Using an MCU module nconnected to slot 3 of the Global Bus (7) using a Receptacle Adaptor (10)

-Only one of the MCUs can be programmed at a time.
+Only one of the MCUs can be programmed at a time, so to avoid communication errors, only one MCU should be connected at a time.
 To differentiate which MCU to use, the switches in (4), and the headers in (6) must be correctly configured.
 To use the board’s MCU (3), the SW3 switch (4) must